Join Our Team

 PRIMARY OBJECTIVE:

 The Crocker Art Museum brings people together and connects them in unexpected ways with art, ideas, each other, and the world around them.
-This position helps to achieve this by overseeing the operation of the Museum Store in an efficient and effective manner with attention to maximizing profitability while furthering the Museum’s mission.
+We value the diversity of individuals and the perspectives, insights, and values they bring to the workplace.

 DUTIES AND RESPONSIBILITIES: